 What Agency Enforces Child Support Court Orders?

 Both state and federal laws enforce child support, but much of this is dealt with at the state level.
-Enforcement of child support payments is handled by Child Support Services (CSS) in the Kansas Department for Children and Families.
+Enforcement of child support payments in Wichita, KS is handled by Child Support Services (CSS) in the Kansas Department for Children and Families.
 In addition to enforcing child support orders, CSS also establishes paternity, creates and modifies child support obligations, and serves as an intermediary location for parents’ payments.

 If you aren’t receiving the support payments and talking with your co-parent hasn’t worked, you can work with CSS for enforcement.
 This can take time, however, and a child support enforcement attorney can determine what legal solutions may be more effective for your situation.